joshuakerr/joshuakerr.github.io.old/pages/cv.md

 ## Education

 #### PhD., Philosophy
-- University of Oregon (in progress, expected 2019)
+- University of Oregon (in progress, expected 2019/20)
 - Dissertation: TBA

 #### M.A., Philosophy
 - University of Oregon (in progress, expected 2017)
-- History Paper: TBA
+- *Thinking Through Sound: Martin Heidegger and Wallace Stevens* (Dr. Alejandro Vallega)

 #### M.A., Philosophy and Literary Studies
 - California State University, Stanislaus (2014)
-- Thesis: The Imperceptibility of Plant Living
+- *The Imperceptibility of Plant Living* (Dr. Jason Winfree)

 #### B.A., Philosophy
 - California State University, Stanislaus (2007)
-- Thesis: The Concept of Wildness in the Poetry of Gary Snyder
+- *The Concept of Wildness in the Poetry of Gary Snyder* (Dr. James A. Tuedio)

 ---